Cancel anytime

 Market Environment Factors

-Economic growth, interest rate movements, credit spreads, and inflation expectations influence JOJO's performance.
+Economic indicators, interest rate movements, credit spreads, and macroeconomic conditions influence the ETF's performance.

 Growth Trajectory